 Extensive experience in responsible business

-Considerable customer engagement
+Considerable customer engagement experience

-experience

 Strong digital technology experience

 Significant marketing and brand background

-Amanda's strong digital knowledge and

-experience enables her to make contributions

-to Board deliberations generally and with

-respect to the Group's digital strategy in

-particular, in addition to valuable contributions

-on customer focus, communications, people

-issues and the responsible business agenda.

-External appointments: Chief Executive of Business in the Community - The Prince's Responsible Business Network.
+Amanda's significant responsible business experience, including from her current external executive role, makes her ideally suited to take on the role of Chair of the Responsible Business Committee following the AGM.
+Her strong digital knowledge and experience enables her to make contributions to Board deliberations generally and with respect to the Group's digital strategy in particular, as well as on the responsible business agenda, customer focus, communications and people issues.
+External appointments: Chief Executive of Business in the Community, The Prince's Responsible Business Network.

-7. Nick Prettejohn Independent Director and Chairman of Scottish Widows Group
+6. Nick Prettejohn Independent Director and Chair of Scottish Widows Group